 The Company leases its office space and all of its retail store locations, transportation equipment and other equipment under various noncancelable operating leases.
 The leases have varying terms and expire at various dates through 2034.
 The store leases in the United States, Puerto Rico and Canada typically have initial terms of approximately 10 years.
-The store leases in the United Kingdom, the Republic of Ireland and Germany typically have initial terms of between 10 and 15 years.
-The Company's lease portfolio includes leases with fixed base rental payments and rental payments based on a percentage of retail sales over contractual amounts.
+The store leases in the United Kingdom and the Republic of Ireland typically have initial terms of between 10 and 15 years.
+The Company's lease portfolio includes leases with fixed base rental payments, rental payments based on a percentage of retail sales over contractual amounts and others with predetermined fixed escalations of the minimum rentals based on a defined consumer price index or percentage.
 Generally, most of the leases require the Company to pay taxes, insurance, maintenance costs and contingent rentals based on sales.
 The Company evaluates renewal options and break options at lease inception and on an ongoing basis, and includes renewal options and break options that it is reasonably certain to exercise in its expected lease terms for calculations of its right-of-use assets and liabilities.
 Approximately 2% of the Company's leases contain renewal options.
 The Company's lease agreements do not contain any material residual value guarantees or material restrictive covenants.

 Under ASC 842, for store and equipment leases beginning in Fiscal 2020 and later, the Company has elected to not separate fixed lease components and non-lease components.
-Accordingly, the Company includes fixed rental payments, common area maintenance costs, promotional advertising costs and other fixed costs in its measurement of lease liabilities for leases beginning in Fiscal 2020 and later.
+Accordingly, the Company includes fixed rental payments, common area maintenance costs, promotional advertising costs and other fixed costs in its measurement of lease liabilities.